owntracks/ocli/README.md

 #### systemd

-This may be a way of getting _ocli_ working on machines with _systemd_.
+This may be a way of getting _owntracks-cli-publisher_ working on machines with _systemd_.
 Basically we need two things:

-1. an environment file, `ocli.env`:
+1. an environment file, `owntracks-cli-publisher.env`:

 	```
 	name="Testing"